asciinema/asciinema.github.io/docs/manual/cli/quick-start.md

 ## Record and publish in one command

-If you ommit the filename the recording is saved to a temporary file.
+If you omit the filename the recording is saved to a temporary file.
 When the recording session ends asciinema enters interactive mode, which lets you decide what to do: